Lai people: Origins

 The Lai of the Lai Autonomous District Council in Mizoram are a subgroup of the broader Lai population found in Myanmar and neighboring regions.
 They share common ancestry with several tribes of Northeast India.
 Oral tradition holds that the Lai once lived in China before migrating through the Tibetan mountains into the Chin Hills of Burma, from where some migrated into Mizoram in the early 18th century or earlier.

 Some traditions claim the Lai are descendants of the Qin dynasty.
 British colonial records used the term "Shendoo" or "Shendu" to refer to groups like the Lakher (now known as the Mara), who are believed to be offshoots of the Lai.
 F. Chhawnmanga, a retired District Adult Education Officer in Mizoram, conducted interviews with Lakher chiefs who identified their lineage as stemming from Lai families in Hakha.
 For example, the chief Kilkhara of Saiha and Tawngliana of Serkawr traced their ancestry to the Hlawnchhing family.

 Vumson, a historian, supported this connection, noting that the Mara and Lai share similar customs, languages, and clan names such as Hlawnchhing, Chinzah, Bawikhar, Khenglawt, and Thianhlun.
 Other groups such as the Bawm and the Tlanglau, living in western Mizoram and Bangladesh, also share linguistic and cultural similarities with the Lai.

 Culture

+Lai people traditionally engage in slash-and-burn agriculture.
+Some earn money by selling produce and livestock in township markets.